 You may not know the exact questions you will be asked in advance, but you can practice how you look and behave on camera.
 Record yourself answering example interview questions and watch them back to pick up on any habits you may have, such as touching your hair or tapping your fingers.
 Ask your friends and family for their feedback as they may notice things you don’t.

 As with your appearance, location is crucial.
 You need to be somewhere quiet, clean and tidy.
 You can also use lighting to make sure you are clearly visible without shadows being cast on your face.
 If you’re going to use your own home, make sure you’ve warned anyone else who may be in the house not to disturb you.
 Also, make sure you’ve turned your phone to silent and closed all other applications on your computer to avoid any unexpected noises.

 4. Check that you have a strong, stable internet connection

 Make sure that your internet connection is good and won’t drop out during the interview.
 Ask any other people on your connection to avoid streaming anything at the same time as your interview is taking place.
 Consider having a backup in place in case your connection fails.

 5. Dress professionally

-Just like a face to face interview, you will be assessed based on your professional appearance, so make sure you wear something suitable for interview.
-Look at what you’re wearing on your practice videos – some colours and patterns don’t work well on the screen so make sure you choose the right outfit.
-Also, consider using some anti-shine make-up – yes, even the men – to make sure you’re not glowing too much!
+Just like a face-to-face interview, you will be assessed based on your professional appearance, so make sure you wear something suitable for the interview.
+Look at what you’re wearing in your practice videos – some colours and patterns don’t work well on the screen so make sure you choose the right outfit.
+Also, consider using some anti-shine makeup – yes, even the men – to make sure you’re not glowing too much!

 6. Consider your body language

-Body language is just as important on video as in a face to face interview – sit up straight, smile appropriately, look attentive and enthusiastic.
+Body language is just as important on video as in a face-to-face interview – sit up straight, smile appropriately, and look attentive and enthusiastic.
 Get more tips on body language for video calls here.